leverimmy/Shwitter/README.md

 # Shwitter
-Repository for the codes of Fundamentals of Programming, Fall 2023
+Repository for the codes of Fundamentals of Object-Oriented Programming, 2024 Spring